Kingdom of Kongo: Factionalism and return of the House of Kwilu

 The end of the first quarter of the 17th century saw a new flare-up in Kongo's political struggle.
 At the heart of the conflict were two noble houses fighting over the kingship.
 On one side of the conflict was the House of Kwilu, which counted most of the kings named Álvaro.
 They were ousted by the opposing House of Nsundi, when Pedro II was placed on the throne by powerful local forces in São Salvador, probably as a compromise when Álvaro III died without an heir old enough to rule.

 As the reigning power, the House of Nsundi worked earnestly to place partisans in king-making positions throughout the empire.
 Either Pedro II or Garcia I managed to secure Soyo in the hands of Count Paulo, who held it and supported the House of Nsundi from about 1625 until 1641.
 Meanwhile, Manuel Jordão, a partisan of the House of Kwilu, managed to force Garcia I to flee and placed Ambrósio I of the House of Kwilu on the throne.

 King Ambrósio either could not or did not remove Paulo from Soyo, though he did eventually remove Jordão.
-After a rule marked by rumors of war mobilizations and other disruptions, a great riot at the capital resulted in the death of the king by a mob.
-Ambrosio was replaced with Alvaro IV by the Duke of Mbamba, Daniel da Silva.
-King Alvaro IV was only eleven at the time and easily manipulated.
+After a rule marked by rumours of war mobilisations and other disruptions, a great riot at the capital resulted in the death of the king by a mob.
+Ambrosio was replaced with Álvaro IV by the Duke of Mbamba, Daniel da Silva.
+King Álvaro IV was only eleven at the time and easily manipulated.
 In 1632, Daniel da Silva marched on the capital in order to "rescue his nephew from his enemies".
-At the time, he was under the protection of the Count of Soyo, Paulo, Alvaro Nimi a Lukeni a Nzenze a Ntumba and his brother Garcia II Nkanga a Lukeni.
-After a dramatic battle in Soyo, the young king was successfully restored only to be later poisoned by Alvaro V, a Kimpanzu.
+At the time, he was under the protection of the Count of Soyo, Paulo, Álvaro VI ("Nimi a Lukeni a Nzenze a Ntumba") and his brother Garcia II ("Nkanga a Lukeni").
+After a dramatic battle in Soyo, the young king was successfully restored only to be later poisoned by Álvaro V, a Kimpanzu.